 What happens during the trial?

 Just enjoy your time with your new dog!
-Make sure you are a match for one another.
+Hopefully all goes well as you're a great match for one another.
 We will check in with you to make sure all is going well.
 Although it may be difficult, please be honest and let us know if there are any issues.
-We may be able to work with a trainer and address these and it is easier sooner rather than later!
+We may be able to work with a trainer and address these, and it is easier sooner rather than later!
 Feel free to message or email us as often as you like, we love hearing how you and the dogs are doing!

 How does the trial end?

-If unsuccessful - If you feel the dog is not a right fit for your family - please contact us ASAP and we will arrange to place the dog back into care.
+If unsuccessful - If you feel the dog is not a right fit for your family - please contact us ASAP and we will arrange with you the logistics of returning the dog back into care.

 If successful - Prior to the last day, we will contact you to discuss your feelings, once you are happy to confirm the trial as successful, we will send you a letter confirming the dog is officially adopted!
 We will also advise you the Council registration and microchip has been changed.